vikukzs/zerda-exam-html-css/README.md

 #### Your answer: [2p]
 'display:block' this property displays the elements as block items, aligns them on top of each other as default.

-'display:inline' this property displays the elements inline
+'display:inline' this property displays the elements inline.

-'display:inline-block' displays the elements as block items, aligns them inline
+'display:inline-block' displays the elements as block items, aligns them inline.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]